Mathias, Paris 2003

 Man on a rooftop, Paris 2018

-I don’t know how many chambre de bonnes there are in Paris, but I’ve lived in half of them.
+I don’t know how many chambre de bonnes there are in Paris, but I must have lived in half of them.

 One day, I saw a young man standing on the rooftop of the building across from mine.
-I was worried that he might be about to do something horrific.
+I was worried about what he might be thinking of doing.

 “Ca va?”
 I asked.

 He stood frozen for a minute or two, long enough for me set up a tripod and snap a picture.